git-mih/CS50WEB-p1-wiki/README.md

 # CS50WEB | PROJECT 1: WIKI

-- Design a Wikipedia-like online encyclopedia.
+- A Wikipedia-like online encyclopedia that can store entries as Markdown (.md) file format.

 ## Django version
 - 3.2.7